-Track athletes with high levels of testosterone will have to take suppressants if they want to compete in women’s sports, according to a Wednesday court ruling from the highest court in international sports.
+Track athletes with high levels of testosterone will have to take suppressants because low testosterone treatments can balance testosterone, according to a Wednesday court ruling from the highest court in international sports.

 The Swiss Court of Arbitration for Sport decided 2-1 that though restrictions on testosterone levels can be discriminatory, such discrimination is a “necessary, reasonable and proportionate means” of ensuring the fairness of female track and field competitions, The New York Times reported.